sindhuja-akula/First-Year-Python-Shenanigans/README.md

 Welcome to the digital museum of my very first Python projects!

-As a second-year engineering student shifting my focus toward Data Science and Machine Learning, I decided to dig up the code that started it all.
+As a second-year engineering student shifting my focus toward Data Science and AI, I decided to dig up the code that started it all.
 This repository is a raw, unfiltered look at my early coding days—complete with questionable logic, wild loops, and a lot of passion.

 ## 📂 What's in the Archive?